 The apples will soak up the wine, so if it tastes dry, add more wine.
 You will want to fudge with the recipe to make it taste to your liking.

 The best part is that charoset is naturally gluten free.
-Unlike matzo ball soup, gefilte fish, and matzah farfel, which are other foods eaten on Passover that contain gluten, charoset is naturally gluten free.
+Unlike matzo ball soup, gefilte fish, and matzah farfel, which are other foods eaten on Passover that contain gluten, charoset does not.

-Be sure to double – or triple! – the recipe if you’re cooking for a crowd, or just want to have leftovers to nosh on all week long.
-Charoset makes the perfect snack to nosh during the week of Passover.
+Be sure to double the recipe if you’re cooking for a crowd, making it for both sedars, or just want to have leftovers to nosh on all week long.
+Charoset makes the perfect snack during Passover week.

 A Few Notes

-Here are a few notes to make your Passover Charoset come together well.
+Here are a few notes to make your Passover Charoset work well.

 Make Sure Wine is Kosher for Passover: Always use Kosher for Passover red wine (labeled with a circle P) when making charoset for Passover.